 It’s pretty similar.
 Thinkful already offers a tuition guarantee, so we are already aligned with students in making sure they succeed.
 We only succeed if you succeed.
 Our admissions process has been built to make sure that we admit and enroll the folks who are going to succeed.

-There are two eligibility requirements (similar to the Skills Fund loan).
+There are two eligibility requirements (similar to the Ascent Funding loan).
 There is a maximum debt load you’re allowed, and you need a minimum credit score as well.
 Applicants must be US citizens or permanent residents over the age of 21.
-ISAs (without the stipend) are available everywhere in the US for the Nights and Weekends and Engineering Immersion.
+ISAs (without the stipend) are available everywhere in the US for all immersion courses except Digital Marketing.
 For the ISA + stipend, we’re only in those three cities so far, but we will be expanding shortly.

-The Thinkful team does that already with every student regardless of their payment plan.
+The Thinkful team provides career support for every student regardless of their payment plan.
 In a lot of ways, implementing the stipend and the ISA expands what we have already been doing with our programs over the past 5 years.

 All of our students receive career support.
 It’s actually less about “tracking” and more about having a careers team that works with each student at each stage of their education: before graduation all the way through to when they get a job.
 That involves a mix of learning how best to apply to jobs, how to build their resumes, technical coaching, mock interviews, getting feedback from recruiters, and introductions to our employer network.
 And that support is what every Thinkful student receives.